 The best way to find out how much are diamonds worth is to inquire with expert diamond buyers, such as WP Diamonds.
 Simply fill out our online form to receive your price quote from the diamond experts.
 Our professional selling process takes as little as 24 hours and is entirely free.
-From the moment you inquire to the moment you get paid; you never have to spend a penny.
 Our commitment to excellence is illustrated by our A+ rating with the BBB and hundreds of outstanding customer reviews.

 Our service is backed by a team of GIA trained diamond experts who understand the complexities of the pre-owned diamond market.
 As international diamond buyers, we possess the necessary industry connections, knowledge and buying power to get our clients the highest prices for their diamonds.